PicturElements/lib/pkg/node-utils/README.md

 ## @qtxr/fs-utils
-Utilities for the NodeJS file system module
+Utilities for common tasks in node environments